-The GRI SSE is also successfully coordinating regional investment in new infrastructure (e.g. plans to build an interconnector between Hungary and Slovakia).
-In some cases it enabled the finalization of Interconnection Point Agreements (IPAs) and Operational Balancing Agreements (OBAs) in parts of the SSE region which allowed for the creation of a new exchange at the Baumgarten hub (the new gas exchanges at the Baumgarten gas hub Austria and M-Gas at the PSV Italian hub will in the future probably attract new gas volumes and thus increase liquidity in the region).
-The GRI SSE region is monitoring the implementation of OBAs at all IPs in the region and a TSO working group hast started an assessment of harmonisation requirements at all IPs.
-In order to fully exploit the potential of the organized market platforms at Baumgarten and PSV, the regulators have promoted a project to be developed by the TSOs of the Interconnection Point Tarvisio/Arnoldstein to implement an OBA and coordinate short term capacity allocation towards a fully bundled capacity product.
+The GRI SSE is also successfully coordinating regional investments in new infrastructures (e.g. plans to build an interconnector between Hungary and Slovakia).
+In some cases it enabled the finalization of Interconnection Point Agreements (IPAs) and Operational Balancing Agreements (OBAs) in parts of the SSE region which allowed for the creation of a new exchange (the new gas exchanges VHP Austria and M-Gas at the PSV Italian hub will in the future probably attract new gas volumes and thus increase liquidity in the region).
+The GRI SSE region is monitoring the implementation of OBAs at all IPs in the region and a TSO working group has started an assessment on the harmonisation requirements at all IPs.
+The draft Network Code on interoperability and data exchanges rules will form the basis of this analysis.
+In order to fully exploit the potential of the organized market platforms at VHP and PSV, a project promoted by regulators and supported by stakeholders has been developed by the TSOs at the Interconnection Point Tarvisio/Arnoldstein to implement an OBA and coordinate short term (day-ahead) capacity allocation towards a fully bundled capacity product.
+In addition, the regulators and stakeholders of the region are actively involved in the Projects of Commons Interest (PCI) selection process and participate in the meetings of the regional groups for the identification of PCIs, in the frame of the future Energy Infrastructure Package regulation.

-The GRI SSE is also monitoring of implementation of EASEE Gas Standards in the SSE region.
+The GRI SSE is also monitoring the implementation of EASEE-gas standards in the SSE region.